Table of Contents

 The Structure of Our Knees

-As you may know, our knees are responsible for a number of daily activities we do.
+As you may know, our knees are responsible for several daily activities we do.

 The knee joint is one of the largest and most complex joints in the human body.
 It’s made up of the shin bone (tibia), the thigh bone (femur), and a small bone at the front of the knee (patella or knee cap).